toru173/nomi-discord-python/README.md

 !['Double-click start_nomi Script' Screenshot](./docs/images/readme/'Double-click%20start_nomi%20Script'%20Screenshot.png)

-Your Nomi's container will update and you can invite them to your Discord server.
+Your Nomi's container will be created or updated, and you can invite them to your Discord server.
 The invitation link is displayed when their startup script is run.

 !['Run start_nomi Script' Screenshot](./docs/images/readme/'Run%20start_nomi%20Script'%20Screenshot.png)